-If you need to attend a public hospital or stay overnight in hospital as a public patient, you may be liable for Hospital Charges.
+You may be liable for hospital charges if you attend an emergency department (A+E) of a public hospital.
 Medical card holders and certain other groups do not have to pay hospital charges.

 Outpatient and Emergency Department (A+E) Charges